Bandaranaike International Airport: Terminals

 Bandaranaike International Airport (airport code CMB) at Katunayake, Sri Lanka, is 32.5 kilometers north of the national capital, Colombo.
 37 airlines currently serve the airport's over 10.79 million annual passengers.
 The airport has three passenger terminals.
 Terminal 1 is the current international terminal, built in 1967.
-Terminal 2 is the new international terminal, which is expected to be completed in 2025.
+Terminal 2 is the new international terminal, which is expected to be completed within a 30-month time frame from the start of its construction in November 2026 under support from JICA.
 Terminal 3 is the new domestic terminal, which opened in November 2012.